-On the contrary of the fact that shocks many tourists (like myself, at first), Abu Dhabi is the capital city of United Arab Emirates and is the business center of the country in comparison to Dubai, U.A.E’s most visited luxury filled city.
-Despite it being the center for companies and western people in fancy suits, there are still indeed a lot of things to do in Abu Dhabi one must not miss if ever they come for a visit.
+On the contrary of the fact that shocks many tourists (like myself, at first), Abu Dhabi is the capital city of the United Arab Emirates and is the business center of the country in comparison to Dubai, U.A.E’s most visited luxury filled city.
+Despite it being the center for companies and western people in fancy suits, there are still indeed a lot of things to do in Abu Dhabi, and one must not miss if ever they come for a visit.

-Of course, my family aren’t exactly fancy, they are humble, and they love simple things, but in Abu Dhabi or U.A.E in general, luxury is the usual way of life (for most, at least).
+Of course, my family isn’t exactly fancy, they are humble, and they love simple things, but in Abu Dhabi or U.A.E in general, luxury is the usual way of life (for most, at least).

-That said, going for brunches, shopping, wearing gold, and seeing people carrying designer stamped clothing is a pretty typical sight when you stroll the higher end streets of Abu Dhabi and Dubai.
+That said, going for brunches, shopping, wearing gold, and seeing people carrying designer-stamped clothing is a pretty typical sight when you stroll the higher end streets of Abu Dhabi and Dubai.
 This is normal and something I’m not used to since living in Finland for ten years downgraded my lifestyle to only owning what I need.

 Despite living a somewhat minimalistic life in the Nordics, I’m not going to lie about the fact that I did enjoy having a little luxury in my life from time to time.
 Thus visiting my family in Abu Dhabi is indeed a rare treat to feed my need to experience life a little bit on the high end.